HiPERCAM/hipercam/docs/reduction.rst

 minutes of reduction have gone by.
 The 'apertures' section of reduce files has multiple parameters designed to help avoid such problems.

-As emphasized above, if you identify a star (or stars) as "reference apertures", their position is the first to be determined and then used to offset the location before carrying out profile fits for other stars.
+As emphasised above, if you identify a star (or stars) as "reference apertures", their position is the first to be determined and then used to offset the location before carrying out profile fits for other stars.
 If you choose a well-isolated reference star, this can allow you to cope with large